In the Nick of Time (1911 film)

 In the Nick of Time is a 1911 Australian silent film directed by Alfred Rolfe.
 It was described as a "sensational railway drama", although now is considered a lost film.

 It featured a fight on the footboard of a train.

+It was called a "special feature", as in it had a shorter running time.
+The movie came from the Australian Photoplay Company.

 Plot

 The film featured two main sequences: